uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/vm/sinh.rst

-   - The complex sinh(a) function sets the VM status code to oneapi::mkl::vm::status::overflow in the case of overflow, that is, when RE(a), IM(a) are finite non-zero numbers, but the real or imaginary part of the exact result is so large that it does not meet the target precision.
+   - The complex sinh(a) function sets the VM status code to oneapi::math::vm::status::overflow in the case of overflow, that is, when RE(a), IM(a) are finite non-zero numbers, but the real or imaginary part of the exact result is so large that it does not meet the target precision.